-This plugin is especially useful if you plan to import a large number of posts, as you can set the plugin to publish posts at whatever frequency you choose as well as specify a range of other settings …
+This plugin is especially useful if you are importing a large number of blog posts, as you can set the Auto Post Scheduler to publish posts at whatever frequency you choose as well as setting a range of other options …

-(AutoPost Scheduler Options)
+(AutoPost Scheduler Options screen)

 If you plan to run a membership-style website, most professional WordPress membership plugins allow you to schedule your content to be ‘drip-fed’ to members at intervals that you specify (e.g. every 7 days, etc.).

 To learn more about membership plugins that allow you to schedule content delivery, go here:

 Sometimes WordPress will miss a scheduled post …

 To learn how to fix the missed post scheduling issue, see the tutorial below:

 Congratulations!
 Now you know how to publish WordPress posts at a future date.

 "Your training is the best in the world!
 It is simple, yet detailed, direct, understandable, memorable, and complete."
 Andrea Adams, FinancialJourney.org